wtraylor/modular_megafauna_model/docs/design.md

 This level of aggregation is therefore **temporal across days**.

 3) The third level of aggregation takes place in \ref GuessOutput::OutputModule.
-Here, the accumulated temporal averages from the simulation units are combined in spatial units, i.e. [gridcells](\ref Gridcell).
+Here, the accumulated temporal averages from the simulation units are combined in spatial units.
 This level of aggregation is therefore **spatial across habitats**.

-The latter two aggregation levels are performed by \ref FaunaOut::CombinedData::merge().
+The latter two aggregation levels are performed by \ref Fauna::Output::CombinedData::merge().

 Note that all time-dependent variables are always **per day.**
 For example, there is no such thing like *forage eaten in one year.*